e-stringer/lightcurve-finder/README.md

 # lightcurve-finder
-Script with GUI to quickly query ZTF, Gaia, ASAS-SN, and TESS and check for variability
+Script with GUI to quickly query ZTF, Gaia, ASAS-SN, and TESS and check a target for variability.